-The FSEC Energy Research Center and Proctor Engineering Group are conducting a study funded by the US Department of Energy to investigate how consistently heating and cooling systems are designed and installed using industry standard practices.
+FSEC and Proctor Engineering Group conducted a study funded by the US Department of Energy to investigate how consistently heating and cooling systems are designed and installed using industry standard practices.
 When installed improperly, heating and cooling systems can use more energy than they need to in order to keep your house comfortable.

 What does participation involve?

-Participation involves allowing 2-3 Proctor Engineering Group staff members to visit your home and use industry standard procedures to test your central air conditioner or heat pump and duct system to see if it was installed according to industry standard practices, and to collect data about your house characteristics.
+Participation involved allowing 2-3 Proctor Engineering Group staff members visit a participant’s home and use industry standard procedures to test the central air conditioner or heat pump and duct system to see if it was installed according to industry standard practices, and to collect data about your house characteristics.

 Does my home qualify for the study?

-If you received a letter from your utility company, we believe your home qualifies for the study.
-Homes that qualify for the study are single family detached or attached homes (townhomes), located in Florida, California, Nevada, or Arizona who have had a central air conditioner or heat pump installed in the last 12 months.
-This includes those installed as part of a newly-built house.
+If the participant received a letter their your utility company, we believed their home qualified for the study.
+Homes that qualified for the study were single family detached or attached homes (townhomes), located in Florida, California, Nevada, or Arizona who had a central air conditioner or heat pump installed in the last 12 months.
+This included those installed as part of a newly-built house.

 Why should I sign up for the study?

 The study aimed to increase HVAC industry understanding of how to best select and install air conditioners and heat pumps according to industry standard specifications, and result in lower utility bills for homeowners.

 If you would like to learn more about this study, please contact the Lead Researcher at 321-638-1450 or firstname.lastname@example.org.

 If you choose to participate and would like to schedule a visit from Proctor Engineering, please call 844-451-2498 (toll free) or email BuildingAmerica@proctoreng.com.